SecZetta/integrations/pingone/README.md

 ## Configuration

-As described above in the high level [architecture](#architecture-overview), describe the techincal integration briefly
+As described above in the high level [architecture](#architecture-overview), the integration deals mostly with REST API calls from SecZetta to PingOne.
+This is done using the REST API Action in any SecZetta workflow.

-> Make sure to list all the steps required to setup the config

-### Integration Script (if required)

 ## API Usage (if required)